 However, RL cannot be considered fully unsupervised, because the definition of the reward is determined before the learning process begins and all of the responses taken and the results measured are based on that reward definition.

-Reinforcement learning has promise in the field of robotics, offering mechanisms that could enable autonomous robots to master certain independent behaviors with minimal human intervention.
+Reinforcement learning has promise in the field of robotics, offering mechanisms that could enable autonomous robots to conquer certain independent behaviors with minimal human intervention.
 Evaluations of deep reinforcement learning techniques indicate that it is possible to use simulation to develop dexterous 3D manipulation skills without having to manually create the representations.
 One paper that explains how reinforcement learning can be used for simulated robotic interactions is titled Deep Reinforcement Learning for Robotic Manipulation with Asynchronous Off-Policy Updates.
 Another useful reference on this topic is Data-efficient Deep Reinforcement Learning for Dexterous Manipulation.

 As a part of this project, Jason has been building an open source dataset of shapes, most of which can be 3D printed, as well as a touch simulator so that other AI researchers can accelerate their own project work in this area.
 The SenseNet repository on GitHub* provides numerous resources beyond the 3D object dataset, including training examples, classification tests, benchmarks, Python* code samples, and more.
 Figure 4 shows examples of some of the shapes included in the dataset.